 Access to Rehab with Medicare and Medicaid

-Medicare and Medicaid are health insurance programs funded by the state and federal government that provide treatment for use disorder treatment.3,4 Medicare is available to Americans over the age of 65 regardless of income and some people who are under 65, depending on individual cases.4 Medicaid is available to low-income individuals, with eligibility requirements dependent on the state of residency.4 Many state-funded drug rehabs accept Medicare and Medicaid.
+Medicare and Medicaid are health insurance programs funded by the state and federal government that provide treatment for use disorder treatment.3,4 Medicare is available to Americans over the age of 65 regardless of income and some people who are under 65, depending on individual cases.4 Medicaid is available to low-income individuals, with eligibility requirements dependent on the state of residency.4 Many state-funded drug rehabs near you, and in other locations, accept Medicare and Medicaid.

 Access to Rehab Through the Affordable Care Act

 The Affordable Care Act (ACA) expanded coverage so that more Americans have access to health insurance—which includes mental health treatment coverage.
-Under the ACA, both mental and behavioral health disorders are covered similarly to physical health disorders.5,6 This includes the treatment of substance use disorders (including detoxification, inpatient treatment, outpatient treatment, counseling, and additional services.5,6
+Under the ACA, both mental and behavioral health disorders are covered similarly to physical health disorders.5,6 This includes the treatment of substance use disorders including:5,6

 Who is Eligible for State-Funded Rehab?

 Most state-funded rehab programs have strict eligibility requirements.
-When applying to these programs, you may be asked to show proof of US citizenship, income, lack of insurance, and residency within the state that you are seeking rehab treatment.
+When applying to these programs, you may be asked to show:

 How Quickly Will Substance Abuse Treatment Begin?